lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 5. Conducting a post hoc power analysis.
    + Informed by your own results, you can see if you were adequately powered to detect a statistically significant effect, if, in fact, one exists.
 6. Interpret and report the results.
-   + Interpret ALL the paths and their pattens.
+   + Interpret ALL the paths and their patterns.
    + Create a table and figure.
    + Prepare the results in a manner that is useful to your audience.